ericproffitt/TopicModelsVB.jl/README.md

 @show mean(acc) # mean(acc) = 0.910
 ```

-Not bad, but let's see if we can't improve our accuracy at least a percentage point or two by priming our CTPF model with a 100 iteration LDA model.
+Not bad, but let's see if we can't improve our accuracy at least a bit by priming our CTPF model with a 100 iteration LDA model.

 In the interest of time, let's use the GPU accelerated verions of LDA and CTPF: